angular/angular/aio/content/guide/lifecycle-hooks.md

 Angular calls both *AfterContent* hooks before calling either of the *AfterView* hooks.
 Angular completes composition of the projected content *before* finishing the composition of this component's view.
-There is a small window between the `AfterContent&hellip;` and `AfterView&hellip;` hooks that lets you modify the host view.
+There is a small window between the `AfterContent...` and `AfterView...` hooks that lets you modify the host view.

 </div>